grafana/shared-workflows/actions/build-push-to-dockerhub/README.md

-# push-to-dockerhub
+# build-push-to-dockerhub

-This is a composite GitHub Action, used to push docker images to DockerHub.
+This is a composite GitHub Action, used to build Docker images and push them to DockerHub.
 It uses `get-vault-secrets` action to get the DockerHub username and password from Vault.

 Example of how to use this action in a repository: